hugllc/RAM_EEPROM/README.md

-# UNIO_EEPROM
+# RAM_EEPROM

 ## Introduction
-This is an Arduino library for working with UNIO EEPROM chips.
+This emulates an Arduino E2 in RAM.

 ## Testing